- for Membership users95

-The card does not offer a sign-up bonus, but it does have bonus-earning categories that give cardholders a way to earn points more quickly with everyday purchases.
+The card comes with a sign-up bonus of 25,000 points and a few bonus categories that present cardholders with great earning potential on everyday purchases.
 The Amex Gold card is a good option for domestic travelers who want to try out the Membership Rewards program.

 Bonuses and Benefits

 Knowing what benefits come with a credit card can help you decide if it’s a good fit for you.
 Here we cover the bonuses and perks that the American Express® Gold Card offers and the value of the AMEX Membership Rewards® points you earn.